Thief Blu-ray Movie

 "I'm telling you, this guy's trouble.
 We whack him out."

-Frank (James Caan, The Godfather, The Killer Elite), the main protagonist in Michael Mann’s directorial debut, is a single professional thief living in Chicago who has wasted a good portion of his life serving a sentence in Joliet Correctional Center.
-Because he does not like feeling lonely, he is always on the move.
+The main protagonist in Michael Mann's directorial debut, Frank (James Caan, The Godfather), is a single professional thief living in Chicago who has wasted a good portion of his life serving a sentence in Joliet Correctional Center.
+Because he does not like feeling lonely, he is constantly on the move.

-The name of the man that will make Frank and Barry’s retirement possible is Gags (Hal Frank, Class).
-He is a dealer with powerful friends who has agreed to trade Frank and Barry’s stolen diamonds for cash.
-But shortly after Frank hands the diamonds to Gags, he ‘accidentally’ jumps through his window and the cash goes missing.
+The name of the man who will make Frank and Barry's retirement possible is Gags (Hal Frank, Class).
+He is a connected dealer, who has agreed to trade Frank and Barry's stolen diamonds for cash.
+But shortly after Frank hands the diamonds to Gags, he 'accidentally' jumps through his window and the cash goes missing.

-With a bit of luck, Frank discovers that the cash might have ended up in the office of a connected crook (Tom Sgnorelli, Death of a Salesman).
-Initially, the crook refuses to discuss the cash, but later on agrees to return it in the presence of Leo (Robert Prosky, The Natural, Hoffa), a big-time crime boss who knows how to help a man get rich quick.
+While following his instincts and with a bit of luck, Frank discovers that the missing cash might have ended up in the office of a very shady crook (Tom Sgnorelli, Death of a Salesman).
+Initially, the crook refuses to discuss the cash, but later, after feeling the heat, agrees to return it in the presence of Leo (Robert Prosky, Hoffa), a big-time crime boss who knows how to help a man get rich quickly.

-Soon after, Frank meets Leo and rather reluctantly agrees to do a six-figure job for him.
-While preparing for it, Frank also convinces Jessie (Tuesday Weld, The Cincinnati Kid, Once Upon a Time in America), a beautiful single girl whom he has been trying to seriously date, that they have a future together.
-They quickly move in a brand new house and with Leo’s help even adopt a baby boy, but then an unexpected event forces Frank to reconsider his retirement plan.
+Soon after, Frank meets Leo and reluctantly agrees to do a six-figure job for him.
+While preparing for it, Frank also convinces Jessie (Tuesday Weld, Once Upon a Time in America), a beautiful single girl whom he has been trying to date seriously, that they have a future together.
+The two quickly move into a brand new house and with Leo's help even adopt a baby boy, but then an unexpected event forces Frank to reconsider his retirement plan.

-There are a couple of reasons why Mann’s Thief is unlike any other American crime film from the early ‘80s.
-One is the fact that it was shot in Chicago, the director’s hometown.
-In this film the city is the only other character whose style rivals that of Caan’s enigmatic thief.
-During the day it could look calm and friendly, but at night it becomes bleak and dangerous.
-The heavy neon lights are captured in such a way that each time they emerge on the screen the intensity immediately goes up a notch.
-In other words, Mann knew exactly where to go, what to look for and how to shoot it to convince the viewer that like the thief the city also has multiple identities.
+There are a couple of reasons why Mann's Thief is unlike any other American crime film from the early '80s.
+One is that it was shot in Chicago, the director's hometown.
+In Thief, Chicago is the only other character whose style rivals that of Caan's enigmatic character.
+During the day it could look calm and friendly, but at night it becomes bleak and dangerous, an urban jungle where life is cheaper than a can of Coke.
+Its heavy neon lights are captured in such a way that each time they emerge on the screen, the intensity of the drama immediately goes up a notch.
+In other words, Mann knew exactly where to go, what to look for, and how to shoot it to convince the viewer that like the thief, Chicago also has multiple identities.
+(More than four decades later, this remains true).

-Some real troublemakers from Chicago were chosen to play important characters.
-Real thieves were also invited to serve as technical consultants during the shooting of the key break-ins.
-Mann also insisted that real tools are used in these sequences.
-Even the big vault Caan’s crew worked on was real.
-Needless to say, Thief is not only an incredibly stylish film, but a remarkably realistic one as well.
+Mann hired some real troublemakers from Chicago to play several important characters.
+Real thieves were also invited to serve as technical consultants during the shooting of the crucial break-ins.
+Mann even insisted that real tools are used in these sequences.
+The big vault Caan's crew worked on was real, too.
+Unsurprisingly, Thief is not only an incredibly stylish film, but a remarkably realistic one.

 The bold electronic soundtrack is what glues everything together.
-Created by the legendary German electro/ambient group Tangerine Dream, the music does not just enhance the terrific atmosphere, it is actually used in very specific ways to create dimensionality which the visuals alone could not have possibly introduced.
-There are also entire sequences where the music (or the unique industrial sounds) essentially replaces what would have been traditional dialog.
+Created by the legendary German electro/ambient rockers Tangerine Dream, the music does not just enhance the terrific atmosphere, it is used in particular ways to create dimensionality which the visuals alone could not have possibly introduced.
+Also, there are entire sequences where the music (or the unique industrial sounds) essentially replaces what would have been traditional dialog.

 Thief Blu-ray Movie, Video Quality 5.0 of 5